jesterKing/literate/README.md

 ## Features

+Note: enabling this extension will inject the literate style CSS developed for this extension.
+Disable this extension in workspaces where you don't want the style to influence Markdown document previews.

 Use the literate programming paradigm to write your programs.
 Documents that end with the extension `.literate` will be processed.